esilver0/CATT/sslstrip-experiment.md

 for the first time.

-Verify that there is HTTPS connection.
+Verify that there is an HTTPS connection and that youtube.com is on the [list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc).